marcelpetrick/DevNotes/BeenThereSeenThat/20210626_ProjectManagementLeadershipAndTeamDevelopment/README.md

 ![](39.png)
 * or even a round table, because no corners; and it stops from hiding
 ![](40.png)
-* compromise is only half of the solution; shared intentions would haqve resulted in victory with both
+* compromise is only half of the solution; shared intentions would have resulted in victory with both
 + compromise: sometimes we don't put too much value into the things we fight for; or we don't dare a fight; or sometimes it is just our personality
 ![](41.png)
 different conflict handling tools: when "it is important"  versus "not important", so that in the end you can be successful